All gifts make an important impact on the Moravian College experience, both for students of this generation and the next.

 The Comenius Society - Leadership Giving

-Comenius Society members will receive three communications from the College during the year, an invitation to the annual Comenius Society dinner, and an invitation to Vespers and other special events.
+Comenius Society members will receive invitations to the annual Comenius Society dinner, Vespers, and other special events.
 New members will receive a welcome packet, and young alumni who contribute $1,000 or more in a fiscal year will be recognized.

 |Greyhound Club||up to $149|